This is a unique job!

 Interviewees will normally be expected to stay overnight on the night before the interviews (free of charge).

-The centre is open 7 days a week and there is a minimum requirement of 30 hours per worker, per week.
-In addition, workers are responsible for providing adequate cover between them.
-Workers are eligible for 2 full days off per week, to be negotiated between co-workers.
+The centre is open 7 days a week and normal working hours are 30 hours per worker, per week.
+Workers are responsible for providing adequate cover within these hours between them.
+Workers are expected to take 2 full days off per week, to be negotiated between co-workers.
 This has to be shown to be satisfactory to the Management Committee.

-This is a challenging, yet rewarding job.
 Originally workers had to apply as a team, via a joint application, but in the interests of equal opportunities it has become open to individual applicants.
 This does not necessarily prevent women who want to make ‘linked’ applications from doing so.
 The nature of the job means that you will be living and working with one other worker, with whom you will equally share the responsibilities of the day-to-day running of the house.
-However, you will each have individual support, on a regular basis, via one-to-one sessions.
+It is essential that workers are willing to build a good working relationship, as well as creating and maintaining individual support networks outside of work.
+In addition, you will each have individual support, on a regular basis, via one-to-one sessions.
 There will also be meetings with the Management Committee approximately every four weeks where you will have the chance to discuss any practical issues.
+While these meetings are currently taking place on-line, some face-to-face meetings are likely to resume in the near future.

 But you don’t have to work all the time!
-There are beautiful walks right from the doorstep, two pubs and a café in the village and women’s events, discos, etc. about an hour away in Leeds, Lancaster or Calder Valley.
-And you get to live in a lovely house in a beautiful setting!
+There are beautiful walks right from the doorstep, two pubs in the village, a town with banks, shops and cafes about 5 miles away, and women’s events, discos, etc. about an hour away in Leeds, Lancaster or Calder Valley.
+The house is in the heart of the village, and is ideally placed for those who appreciate the great outdoors, with scope for walking, cycling, wild swimming and bird-watching within easy reach of the house.
+There is a train station in the village and a bus service runs around 3 or 4 times a day.

-Sometimes you may find aspects of the job difficult e.g. the constant changing of visitors, being bombarded with endless questions and a lack of personal space.
-Other times you will meet the most amazing women and young people as you sit round the fire, swap stories or songs and bask in their appreciation of you as the workers who have provided them with such a wonderful holiday.
+Some periods of the job can be challenging – the ebb and flow of guests means sometimes workers need to plan ahead to ensure a good work/life balance.
+This needs to be in negotiation with your co-worker, as holiday periods in particular can be demanding.
+At other times you will meet the most amazing women and young people as you sit round the fire, swap stories or songs and bask in their appreciation of you as the workers who have provided them with such a wonderful holiday.